Summary of Civil Procedures

 - to defendant’s authorized agent.

-If the defendant’s identity or whereabouts are unknown and cannot be found out, or if the defendant is avoiding service, the plaintiff may file a motion requesting service by alternative means.
-For more information and forms, see our page on Alternative Service.
+If the person to be served can't be found or if they are avoiding service, the plaintiff may file a motion requesting service by alternative means.
+For more information and forms, see our Alternative Service page.

 The defendant must be served within 120 days after the plaintiff files the complaint.
 Whoever delivers the documents has to file proof of service.
 Private investigators, constables and law enforcement officers are experienced process servers, and they will file a proper proof of service.